dzondraa/3Dium/README.md

 Import the database at PhpMyAdmin.
 (Sql file for import is located at ../data/)

+Change DBNAME at at env file in config folder.

 Open app at your localhost.

 USERS FOR LOGIN